revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-110.Can you explain me What do you understand about the Assert keyword in python unittest?
+110. What do you understand about the Assert keyword in python unittest?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python `Assert` is a keyword used in the Python unittest module to make assertions about the code being tested.
-Assertions are checks that the code is doing what it is supposed to be doing, and they will throw an error if the check fails.
+- In python, `Assert` is a keyword used in the Python unittest module to make assertions about the code being tested.
+Assertions are checks that the code does, and it is supposed to be doing, and they will throw an error if the check fails.
 This is useful for finding bugs in code, and for making sure that the code behaves as expected.

 </details>

 ---

-111.Ernest wants to find some tools for unit tests Which tools do you suggest to use for automating unit tests?
+111. Ernest wants to find some tools for unit tests.
+Which tools do you suggest using for automating unit tests?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)